SAP/ui5-language-assistant/CONTRIBUTING.md

 However this does mean that dev flows that do not use a full dev env (e.g editing directly on github) may result in voter failures due to formatting errors.

+### Compiling

+TypeScript is the main programming language used in this mono-repo.

+Use the following npm scripts at the repo's **root** to compile **all** the sub-packages productive (excluding tests) source code:

+- `yarn compile`
+- `yarn compile:watch` (will watch files for changes and re-compile as needed)

+These commands are also available in each sub-package.
+However it is recommended to use the top level scripts to avoid forgetting to (re-)compile a sub-package's dependency.

 ### Testing

 [Mocha][mocha] is used for unit-testing and [Istanbul/Nyc][istanbul] for coverage reports.